 - Some plastic components

 SHIMANO FXC Casting Rod

 “I aim to make Shimano’s products the best in Kansai, then the best in Japan, and finally the best in the world.”~ Shozaburo Shimano, 1921

-Shimano is another well-known and trusted name in the angling world, and the FXC, built on an aero glass blank (a great combination of lightweight, agility, and sturdiness) maintains that standard as an affordable and versatile rod for anglers of all ages and skill levels.
+Shimano is another well-known name in the angling world, and the FXC, built on an aero glass blank, maintains that standard as an affordable and versatile rod for anglers of all ages and skill levels.